riogu/fumo-lib/README.md

         }
         _ {
             printf("unknown type.\n");
-            // this is the default case label.
+            // this is the default holds label.
             // triggered if none of the types the user added was valid }
     }